Updated June 22, 2021

 - Voyager Maks | These eco-friendly masks are made with chitosan, a natural product derived from shells that are antibacterial, anti-inflammatory, organic, and biodegradable.
 Shop here.

 According to NSW Government advice, your mask should cover your nose and mouth.
 Your mask should fit securely around your face (that is snugly under your chin, over the bridge of your nose and against the sides of your face).

-For NSW Government COVID-19 advice, head here.
+For NSW Government COVID-19 advice, head over here.